How to Export Favorites in Microsoft Edge

 Import Favorites in Microsoft Edge

 After exporting the file, copy it to another computer using a USB thumb drive or other means.
-On the computer you want to import your ‘Favorites,’ open Microsoft Edge using the steps above.
+On the computer where you want to import your ‘Favorites,’ open Microsoft Edge.
+Then, select ‘Import favorites‘ from the ‘Favorites‘ pane and browse for your saved file.

 That should do it.